EXFOLIATION & PEELS - Good to Know

 Enzymes are a form exfoliation.
 Enzymes break down the keratin protein, which is the upper layer of dead skin cells.
 This action smooths and refreshes the skin's complexion.
 Enzymes act very similar to peels, as they reduce fine lines, reduce age spots, and improve skin's texture.
 Enzymes may come in the form of a Pumpkin Enzyme, Papaya Enzyme, Pineapple Enzyme, or Blueberry Enzyme, to name a few.

 Physical exfoliation includes commonly used spherical beads or ground nut shells mixed in a cream cleaner or gel designed to sluff off surface dry skin.
-Dry Brushing is another form of a physical exfoliant which also stimulates circulation as skin cells are buffed away.
+Dry Brushing is another form of a physical or manual exfoliant which also stimulates circulation as skin cells are buffed away.

 Chemical peels are a type of exfoliation that can help improve a variety of skin concerns.
 Adding a peel to a facial treatment is excellent for age management.
 A chemical peel will stimulate collagen and elastin production, help reduce the appearance of fine lines and wrinkles, reduce dark marks, and aid in scar tissue reduction.